 My priorities have changed beyond recognition since becoming a mum, as has how I spend my time.
 I no longer travel to work every day with a quick Subway lunch wolfed down in 20 minutes.

 These days I cook fresh soups, breads and home cooked meals, because the health and happiness of my boys is top priority.
 We go for walks, visit toddler groups and enjoy as calm a life as possible given the modern times we’re living in.

 It does change your life, having children, and don’t listen to anyone who tells you otherwise.
-It has to because looking after babies and young children is full on and rightly so.
-Children need looking after!
+It has to because looking after babies and young children is full on.

 I don’t know if there’s anything that can prepare you for it, and perhaps that’s the crux of it all?
 How do you prepare to change your life like that?

 This must be why everyone who’s been there says “You adapt”.